 2. Milk Bar

 If you’re after a trendy brunch then look no further than the Milk Bar.
 Here you can find traditional Ukrainian food with a twist.
-Situated in the hipster district right in the centre of the city, it is bustling throughout the day, but well worth the wait.
+Situated in the hipster district right in the centre of Kiev, it is bustling throughout the day, and well worth the wait.
 Whether it’s a healthy avocado and eggs on toast or a rustic fried chicken sandwich you’re sure to find something that fits the bill.
 The desserts are the real stars though with a chocolate brownie worth going back for!

-3. The Last Barricade
+3. The Last Barricade – Plus the secret password!

 One of the best places to eat in Kiev lies through a nondescript grey door.
 Within an underground passage of the Globus mall, in Maidan square, lies a hidden gem in Kiev.
 You will need a password (spoken in Ukrainian) to enter.
 You are then taken through hidden doors and bond style bars to a secret library and an underground restaurant.
 Steaks are well aged and the cocktails are quite unusual.
 It’s easily one of the best places to eat in Kiev with it’s beautiful decor and espionage vibe.